mafutomo/The-Coffee-Ride/README.md

 > People who love coffee and want to support a local business!
 * What technologies will you be using?
 > HTML, CSS, Javascript, jQuery, Materialize (for mobile compatability and styling), Stripe API.

-# Alternate proposal:
-Grocery Deals based on location - A frontend website allowing users to search for the best grocery deals based on current location.

-> This project will use the Supermarket API to search for grocery deals based on a user's current area.
-Users can log thier favorite deals in a separate screen (which will incorporate Local Storage).